Loan Forgiveness Program

 - Current or past Department of Education pedagogical or clinical employees are not eligible to participate in this program.

-- Eligibility is only for a period of six (6) consecutive years.
+Eligibility is for a period of six (6) consecutive years.
 To maintain eligibility, participants must complete ten (10) months of satisfactory public school service in the assigned discipline or twelve (12) months of service, if assigned to a special education school.
+For each year completed satisfactorily, the employee will receive repayment of their approved student loans of 1/6th or their entire student loan, or $4,000 per year (maximum $24,000) whichever is less.

 Implementation of the Loan Forgiveness Program is contingent upon the availability of resources and the staffing needs of the NYC Department of Education.
 If you require further information, please call the Office of Scholarship and Incentive Programs at (718) 935-2449.
 We look forward to receiving your application.